Renewing your spirit one bite at a time

 ciabatta bread dough

-Once the dough has increased by at least 75% in volume, cover, and place it in the refrigerator overnight
+Once the dough has increased in volume, cover, and place it in the refrigerator overnight

 Shape the dough